Erudus/erudus-wp/README.txt

 Simply find the product you need from erudus and replace the id attribute with the correct Erudus ID.

 = Customisation =
-To customise display of product information, copy  product.php found in the plugin's templates folder to a folder named erudus inside your theme and edit the file.
+To customise the display of product information, copy  product.php found in the plugin's templates folder to a folder named erudus inside your theme and edit the file.

 = Template Functions =
 To further customise and use product data, you can use the template function erudus_get_product($erudus_id) to get product data for a product.
 This will return an object containing all fields found in the API.